 In 1969, Fr Quinn succeeded Fr.
 Kent as director.

 The following year it was decided to offer an academic Diploma Course in Industrial Relations.
 This ultimately came to be recognised by the National Council of Educational Awards (NCEA).
 The college continued to pursue its successful Irish Personnel Management Programme, which it had started in 1968.

 In 1972 Fr.
 John Brady succeeded Fr.
 Quinn as director of the college.
 He was to remain in that position until 1981.

-The working Party’s report inaugurated the colleges third period of change.
-The report recommended the establishment of a board of management, and that the college pursue degree programmes and generally aim to raise its image and profile.
-As the only educational establishment offering a degree in Industrial relations, and also with a view to expansion outside Dublin, it was decided to change the name of the college to National College of Industrial Relations.
+The working party’s report recommended the establishment of a board of management, and that the college pursue degree programmes and generally aim to raise its image and profile.
+As the only educational establishment offering a degree in industrial relations, and also with a view to expansion outside Dublin, it was decided to change the name of the college to National College of Industrial Relations.

 In 1990 the director, Fr.
 Tom Morrissey, resigned for health reasons.
 The board of management advertised for a new director.
 Professor Joyce O’Connor, of Limerick University was chosen.
 Under her dynamic and concentrated leadership the college entered on its fourth period of expansion and adaptation, and its first such period under a lay director or president.

-The college was very fortunate in having had as chairman during this period of extensive development, the late Mr. Paddy Moriarty, who worked tirelessly to bring the college to its fifth period of expansion and adaptation as the national College of Ireland.
-To facilitate this Development, the Jesuit community at Sandford Lodge fittingly agreed to make available to the college the building and grounds where, forty-seven years previously, the historic venture first commenced.
+The college was very fortunate in having had as chairman during this period of extensive development, the late Mr. Paddy Moriarty, who worked tirelessly to bring the college to its fifth period of expansion and adaptation as National College of Ireland.
+To facilitate this development, the Jesuit community at Sandford Lodge fittingly agreed to make available to the college the building and grounds where, 47 years previously, the historic venture first commenced.